 Freeze frames help identify emissions related faults so that you can address the problem.
 These stored screenshots tell you what a certain DTC means.

-For example, it can let you know if you need to replace a sensor or change the wire.
-You can then perform the job on your own or take the vehicle to an expert.
+For example, it can let you know if you need to replace a sensor or change the wiring.
+You can then perform the fix on your own or take the vehicle to an expert.

 However, the system records freeze frame data only when it encounters a failure the first time or for two trips in a row.